 The interest rate is zero and they have this strange bonus structure based on money being in there for 3 months.
 Giving a few cents for money left in there for a few months isn't ideal, but it's also not a large sum of money.
 Interest rates are also very low anyway, so giving that up in return for automatic savings is a valuable trade.

 A better explanation of the algorithm behind the savings.
-Right now it’s a black box and while you can tell it to take out more or less, it’s still a black box.
+Right now it's a black box and while you can tell it to take out more or less, it's still a black box.
+You can only pause the savings for 90 days max, then it starts back up.

 Have you used Digit?
 Thoughts on it, the basic premise, or anything else?